Skip to main content

 • vehicle roadworthiness - to make sure your vehicle meets Construction and Use rules

-Enforcement officers check vehicles for visible signs of too many exhaust emissions at the roadside.
+Enforcement officers check vehicles for visible signs of too much exhaust emissions at the roadside.

 Enforcement officers also have the powers to check your tachograph records when they carry out a roadside check.
 They may also ask you to send records to DVA where you are not carrying them.
 You are required by law to have a tachograph vehicle unit installed and used where the use of your vehicle falls within the retained EU Drivers Hours rules.